bfritz/homelab-bootstrap/README.md

 Replaces a similar setup with [Seagate DockStar] running [ArchLinux ARM] and [Shorewall] that served as my home router for many years.

+### rpi-k0s-controller

+[k0s] controller node for Raspberry Pi 4.
+Intended as foundation for controllers that will be provisioned with [k0sctl].

 ### k0s-worker